learnforpractice/chatgpt-mixin/README.md

 # configuration

+First, you need to create a mixin bot from [developers.mixin.one](https://developers.mixin.one/dashboard).
+And then under the `Secret` tab, click `Ed25519 session` to generate an App Session configuration.

+Second, you need at least have one chatgpt account, create it at [chat.openai.com](https://chat.openai.com/chat) if you don't have.

-you can start this bot with the following command:
+After that, you can start this bot with the following command:

 ```bash
 python3 -m chatgpt_mixin bot-config.yaml